HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 ## The `domestic.protocols`

 The `domestic.protocols` define tasks that a ⬡-Drone will complete when maintaining its situated domestic environment.
-When obeying this protocol, a ⬡-Drone will be utilised as a cleaning and tidying resource.
+When obeying this protocol, a ⬡-Drone will be utilized as a cleaning and tidying resource.
 The ⬡-Drone could be perceived to be a maid or similar servant.
 It's immediate physical space and the management of it is its order.
 In its mind, it will constantly sort and prioritize its tasks.

 ## The `productivity.protocols`